 Each season, we develop the Summer Programs team from alumni, students, and faculty from regional schools and colleges.
 We look for people with personality, character, maturity, professional training, experience, and, most importantly, a sincere desire to work with children.

 As a staff member, you will enjoy working in a community environment.
-Our salaries are competitive and vary according to age, education, skill, and experience.
+Our salaries are competitive and vary according to the role, education level, skill, and experience of each applicant.